Charlotte-Mecklenburg Police Department: Organization

 The CMPD is organized into the Office of the Chief of Police, who is assisted by five deputy chiefs.

 Patrol services fall under the Field Services Group, headed by a deputy chief.
 The Field Services Group is divided into three service areas, each headed by a major.
 Each service area comprises four to five patrol divisions, each headed by a captain.
 Each patrol division consists of two response areas, each headed by a lieutenant.

 Other groups contain bureaus, headed by majors.
 Each bureau is also organized into divisions, commanded by captains, and units, commanded by sergeants.

+CMPD is home to over 30 specialized units.
+With our SWAT team, Lake Enforcement, Aviation Unit, Bomb Unit, K9 Unit and more, there are plenty of unique opportunities within the department.

 Personnel

 As of 2020, the department consisted of 475 unsworn and 1,982 sworn personnel, including one chief of police, five deputy chiefs, 14 majors, 35 captains, 45 lieutenants, 157 sergeants, and 1,725 detectives and officers.

 Breakdown of the makeup of the rank and file of Charlotte-Mecklenburg Police Department: